mariajmolina/UMDAOSC650/Unit_01/QuestionFraming.md

 - open source frameworks and software tools, e.g., [keras](https://keras.io/) and [pytorch](https://pytorch.org/).
 - cloud computing offers scalable resources for training and deploying neural networks, making these technologies accessible to a broader range of users and organizations.
 - real-world applications have demonstrated the effectiveness of neural networks in tasks like speech recognition and natural language processing, driving further interest.

+# Types of Prediction Tasks
+- Regression: When we want to predict the **value** of something.
+This is usually a continuous numeric range.
+- Classification: When we want to predict the **class** of something.
+This is usually a discrete category or class.

+# Types of Learning
+- Supervised Learning: We use it when we know the answers beforehand.
+These become our "labels."
+- Unsupervised Learning: We use it when we do not know the answers beforehand.
+There are no labels.
+This is useful for grouping data or dimensionality reduction.
+- Semi-supervised Learning: A technique that uses a small amount of labeled data along with a large amount of unlabeled data during the training process.
+It aims to improve learning performance by taking advantage of both types of data.
+First, one would train with labeled data, then clusters or pseudo-labels would be generated to continue training and refining the pretrained model.
+- Self-supervised Learning: A type of unsupervised learning in which the system learns to predict parts of the input data from other parts.
+It creates its own labels from the data itself, often by formulating auxiliary tasks.
+- Reinforcement Learning: A technique that relies on an agent learning to make decisions by interacting with an environment.
+The agent aims to maximize cumulative rewards through trial and error, adapting its strategy based on feedback from its actions.